-In order to use the features of the Calls SDK in your client apps, user authentication with Sendbird server must be initiated through the
+In order to use the features of the Calls SDK in your apps, user authentication with the Sendbird server must be initiated through the

 SendBirdCall.authenticate() method.
 To make or receive calls, the

-SendBirdCall instance should be connected with Sendbird server.
+SendBirdCall instance should be connected with the Sendbird server.
 Connect socket by using the

 SendBirdCall.connectWebSocket() method after a user’s authentication has been completed.

 Note: Even if your organization already uses Sendbird Chat, a separate user authentication is needed for Sendbird Calls.